Something is Wrong

 If you’ve made it this far, I want to ensure you that seeking help from friends, family, peer support groups, local shelters, domestic violence organizations, medical doctors and licensed therapists and social workers will provide you with a starting point for healing.
-Not sure what you mean by made it this far?
 The journey may be long and arduous, but it will be worth it.
 By sharing your story and growing stronger you have the potential to empower others to do the same.
 It is my hope that this topic continues to be given space in our lives through social media, news articles, and general conversation amongst neighbors and colleagues so that any shame is lifted and awareness and healing can prevail.

 If something here resonated, please reach out to a licensed professional in your area.
 Directories such as Psychology Today can help you find a licensed therapist in your zip code and emergency rooms and women’s shelters (in particular) are prepared and ready to help you.
 Healing is possible but first you must get to safety.
 The most basic human need is safety so please seek safety above all else.
 You deserve it, and if there are children living with you, they deserve safety too.
 Although, things may feel overwhelming and hopeless now, they will not feel like this forever.

 Suicide Prevention Lifeline: 1.800.273.8255 (TALK)